N-Acetyl-L-Tyrosine is an acetylated form of L-Tyrosine, the amino acid which synthesizes essential neurotransmitters (1)(2).

 - Increased solubility and better bioavailability than L-Tyrosine alone (ref)*

-- May improve cognitive performance and flexibility (ref)*
+- Promotes cognitive performance and flexibility during mental performance (ref)*

 - Promotes a healthy response to acute stress (ref)*

 Due to the poor solubility of L-Tyrosine, N-acetyl-L-tyrosine is an L-tyrosine molecule to which an acetyl molecule has been added to enhance the solubility and bioavailability of L-tyrosine (1).